ying-teaching/python-book/docs/appendix/misc/learn_programming.md

 # Professional Programming

 This part is based on [Teach Yourself Computer Science](https://teachyourselfcs.com/).
-For absolute beginners or students from other majors (economics, biology, communcation, etc), some supplementary materials and alternatives are added.
+For absolute beginners or students from other majors (economics, biology, communication, etc), some supplementary materials and alternatives are added.

 ## 1. The Missing Semester of Your CS Education